pulumi/docs/content/docs/intro/concepts/config.md

 > Notice the keys used above have no namespaces, both in the CLI gestures and in the `pulumi.Config` constructor.
 This means they have taken our project name as the default namespace.
 We could have specified this explicitly, as in `pulumi config set broome-proj:name BroomeLLC` and `new pulumi.Config("BroomeLLC")`.

-For more advanced details of interacting with configuration and secrets, please refer to the [Programming Model documentation]({{< relref "programming-model.md" >}}).
+For more advanced details of interacting with configuration and secrets, refer to the [Programming Model documentation]({{< relref "programming-model.md" >}}).

 ### A Warning: Using Secrets in Code